-Employment & Assistance Workers Career Opportunities
+Employment & Assistance Workers Careers

 Employment Assistance Worker: Profile

 “We had a young woman come into the office, she was a single mom -- I believe her child was three years old, and she had medical needs.
 She needed open heart surgery.
 And it was the ministry that assisted her with those costs.
-It is good because she phoned us as one of her first contacts after the surgery to let us know that her daughter was doing well.
+It's good because she phoned us as one of her first contacts after the surgery to let us know that her daughter was doing well.

 “I actually lucked out.
 I originally was going in for social work for child protection and I ended up in the social work program at college and this was my placement in college, so I was hired from my practicum.
 I fell in love with the job after my training.